nprapps/nprapps.github.com/_posts/2016-07-22-how-we-built-our-first-vr-story.markdown

 ### Putting It All Together

-More detail about spreadsheet system
+While it is great that A-frame is a markup-based system, having the team manage the entire experience by modifying markup would have been frustrating and difficult.
+So we turned to a system we have been using for years: [spreadsheet-driven templating](http://blog.apps.npr.org/2014/04/23/how-we-built-borderland-out-of-a-spreadsheet.html).
+Using a spreadsheet allowed us to put each entity in its own row.
+Then, columns corresponded to components on the entity or other data we needed to attach to the entity via data attributes.

-To build our entire scene, we didn’t write out every piece of markup.
-Instead, we abstracted the creation of entities and animations to a couple spreadsheets.
-In the scene-building sheet, each row in the sheet was a scene in the story.
-A simplified version looks like this:
+A simplified version of the spreadsheet looks like this:

 | name |id  |image  |image_rotation  |field_of_view  |end_time  |
 |:-|:-|:-|:-|:-|:-|